-The finding that irrational beliefs can be reduced using REBT (Turner & Barker, 2013) and REBT education (e.g., Trip, Vernon, & McMahon, 2007; Turner et al, 2014) supports previous research.
-However, the finding that some irrational beliefs variables remain reduced in the longer term and not others adds significantly to the extant literature.
-Unlike past research, we used multiple REBT education workshops and this may have contributed to the long-term effects reported in this paper.
-In addition, by using single-case methods, when analyzing the data we were more able to assess changes in irrational beliefs more frequently over-time both during and after the intervention period, whereas past research has used only one data collection point for each pre-, post-, and follow-up phases (e.g., Turner et al., 2014).
-Therefore, we were able to examine the immediate and long-term effects of REBT education and a comparison condition for the first time in sport, so it is possible to more confidently attribute the reported changes in irrational beliefs to the REBT program rather than extraneous variables (Anderson et al., 2002: Shadish et al., 2002).
+The finding that irrational beliefs can be reduced using REBT (Turner & Barker, 2013) and REBT education (e.g., Trip, Vernon, & McMahon, 2007; Turner et al, 2013) 21 supports previous research.
+However, the finding that some irrational beliefs variables remain 22 reduced in the longer term and not others adds significantly to the extant literature.
+Unlike 23 past research, we used multiple REBT education workshops and this may have contributed to 24 the long-term effects reported in this paper.
+In addition, by using single-case methods, when 25 analyzing the data we were more able to assess changes in irrational beliefs more frequently over-time both during and after the intervention period, whereas past research has used only one data collection point for each pre-, post-, and follow-up phases (e.g., Turner et al., 2013).
+Therefore, we were able to examine the immediate and long-term effects of REBT education and a control condition for the first time in sport, so it is possible to more confidently attribute the reported changes in irrational beliefs to the REBT program rather than extraneous variables (Anderson et al., 2002; Shadish et al., 2002).

-Results indicated that variables need for achievement and demand for fairness remained reduced in the longer term, echoing the findings of previous research that have used multiple one-to-one REBT sessions in a single-case design (Marlow, 2009; Turner & Barker, 2013).
-Coupled with the findings in past research that a single bout of REBT does not facilitate long-term change, the evidence that multiple bouts of REBT reported in this and previous papers suggests that for long-term gains REBT is best applied on numerous occasions (Ellis & Dryden, 1997).
-That is, it is not enough to deliver just one REBT workshop to athletes for irrational beliefs to be reduced long-term.
+Results indicated that variables need for achievement and demand for fairness 7 remained reduced in the longer term, echoing the findings of previous research that have used 8 9 multiple one-to-one REBT sessions in a single-case design (Marlow, 2009; Turner & Barker, 2013).
+Coupled with the findings in past research that a single bout of REBT does not 10 facilitate long-term change, the evidence that multiple bouts of REBT reported in this and 11 12 previous papers suggests that for long-term gains REBT is best applied on numerous occasions (Ellis & Dryden, 1997).
+That is, it is not enough to deliver just one REBT 13 workshop to athletes for irrational beliefs to be reduced long-term.
+14

-The long-term reduction in need for achievement is potentially important for the athletes because they function within a results driven climate where success is paramount (Harwood, 2008; Harwood et al., 2010).
-The importance placed on winning in professional academy settings can inspire an irrational need for achievement (Botterill, 2005), which in turn could lead to dysfunctional and maladaptive emotional and behavioral responses.
-To explain, the propensity for athletes to adopt irrational demands is due to the difficulty in thinking rationally in important situations where preferences for success are particularly strong (Dryden & Branch, 2008).
-In REBT, it is possible to recognize the importance of success, while retaining a rational want for achievement rather than a need.
-A preference for success is no less motivational, and can foster self-enhancing, adaptive behaviors (e.g., approach), and balanced thoughts, thus facilitating goal achievement (Dryden, 2009).
-Similarly, the finding that demand for fairness was reduced in the longer term could be important especially in a professional academy setting, because the athletes are often subjected to adverse selection decisions that could be considered unfair.
-By adopting a rational preference for fairness instead of an irrational demand for fairness, athletes can assuage unhealthy anger often accompanied by regrettable outbursts that can damage important athleteathlete and coach-athlete relationships.
-That is, in the face of unfairness a rational preference for fairness may leave an athlete feeling healthily angry, able to tolerate the decision while protesting constructively (Dryden & Branch, 2008).
+15 The long-term reduction in need for achievement is potentially important for the athletes because they function within a results driven climate where success is paramount 16 17 (Harwood, 2008; Harwood et al., 2010).
+The importance placed on winning in professional academy settings can inspire an irrational need for achievement (Botterill, 2005), which in 18 turn could lead to dysfunctional and maladaptive emotional and behavioral responses.
+To 19 20 explain, the propensity for athletes to adopt irrational demands is due to the difficulty in thinking rationally in important situations where preferences for success are particularly 21 strong (Dryden & Branch, 2008).
+In REBT, it is possible to recognize the importance of 22 23 success, while retaining a rational want for achievement rather than a need.
+A preference for success is no less motivational, and can foster self-enhancing, adaptive behaviors (e.g., 24 approach), and balanced thoughts, thus facilitating goal achievement (Dryden, 2009).
+25

+1 Similarly, the finding that demand for fairness was reduced in the longer term could be 2 important especially in a professional academy setting, because the athletes are often 3 subjected to adverse selection decisions that could be considered unfair.
+By adopting a 4 rational preference for fairness instead of an irrational demand for fairness, athletes can assuage unhealthy anger often accompanied by regrettable outbursts that can damage 5 6 important athlete-athlete and coach-athlete relationships.
+That is, in the face of unfairness a rational preference for fairness may leave an athlete feeling healthily angry, able to tolerate 7 8 the decision while protesting constructively (Dryden & Branch, 2008).